klayu/hb_beacon/content/en/blog/infj-meets-istj-2.md

 Another difference in their personalities relates to the way they gather information before making decisions.
 ISTJs rely on concrete details.
 They miss nothing and take nothing for granted.
 INFJs are more imaginative.
 They’re willing to trust their hunches as the basis for action.
 They feel that this is justified by the fact that their intuition is so reliable.
 As friends, INFJs and ISTJs can get impatient with each other because they think so differently.

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>

 INFJs are impatient with themselves, but tolerate the idiosyncrasies of others, at least openly.
 ISTJs, being quite sure of everything they think and do, can be demanding companions.
 INFJs sometimes find this hard to deal with.

 **Romance**

+{{<

+leftbanner src="/images/cc1.gif"

-While ISTJs make loyal partners, they are seldom outwardly sentimental, rarely putting their feelings into words.
-To them, the fact of their commitment is enough.
+text1="While ISTJs make loyal partners, they are seldom outwardly sentimental, rarely putting their feelings into words. "

+text2="To them, the fact of their commitment is enough."

+>}}

  This can be frustrating to INFJ partners, who like to hear words of affection.
 Without verbal evidence of a partner’s loyalty, INFJs can feel ignored or unappreciated.

 Because ISTJs are traditionalists at heart, they usually conform to stereotypes of their gender.
 Females engage in conventional female activities, such as cooking and decorating, while males are more “macho”—preferring to watch football or tinker with their cars.
 They are protective of their female partners, figuring that it’s expected of them.
 They know how to make the masculine moves that the culture approves of—opening doors, pulling out chairs, and so on.

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>

 **Family Life**